Berrysoft/XamlCpp/README.md

 It doesn't use the RTTI feature of C++, instead, it ownes an stable implementation, because the constraints of the standard are too loose to implement reflection.

 The object model of XamlCpp is inspired by COM.
+The only difference is that COM uses `stdcall` for calling convention, but XamlCpp uses `cdecl`.

 ## GUI
 XamlCpp is a cross-platform GUI framework.
 With some simple, platform-specific work, you can make your application run on all platforms supported.